Skip to main content

 Finally, you should make sure to follow Georgia's naming rules when choosing your trade name.
 If your business is not a corporation or LLC, you should not include any words or abbreviations like “corp.", “incorporated," or “LLC" that could confuse the public.

-Step 2: File Your DBA With Your County
+File Your DBA With Your County

 In Georgia, you need to file your DBA name with the office of the clerk of the superior court where your principal place of business is located.
+This is the address you have listed with the Georgia Corporations Division.

-Finding Your Trade Name Application Form:
+Find Your Trade Name Application Form

 Some counties, like Fulton county, offer a downloadable trade name application.
 If the trade name registration form is not available on your county clerk's website, you should call or email their office directly.
 They can offer more information on how to get the paperwork you need.

-Filling Out Your Trade Name Application:
+Fill Out Your Trade Name Application

 • Give your business's address.